 High winds and rain have brought a deluge of injured or orphaned wild babies to The Wildlife Center of Texas.
-In just 72 hours, salve over 150 orphans arrived at The Wildlife Center, illness and they are currently caring for over 400 animals right now.
+In just 72 hours, over 150 orphans arrived at The Wildlife Center, and they are currently caring for over 400 animals right now.

 Houston is still in the midst of a very active baby squirrel and baby bird season.
-The Wildlife Center of Texas offers the following advice for citizens who find an injured, nurse ill or orphaned wild animal:
+The Wildlife Center of Texas offers the following advice for citizens who find an injured, ill or orphaned wild animal:

 (1) Unless the baby is wet, cold, injured, covered with ants, fly eggs, maggots or is very weak, simply observe it at a distance for a time.